Cyber Security Main Menu

 Armstrong Police Department

 The Armstrong Police Cyber Forensics Division (CFD) is unique among local and state law enforcement agencies as well as university police departments in many respects.
-The division currently consists of a supervisory police lieutenant and five trained and certified forensics analysts.
+The division currently consists of a supervisory police lieutenant and eight trained and certified forensics analysts.
 The lieutenant is an attorney admitted to the Georgia Bar and an expert in cyber and international law.
-All but one of the technicians are police officers and assigned to patrol shifts giving the CFD true 24 hour per day, 365 days per year operational capability.
-Members of the team include Lieutenant John Taylor (Commander), Lieutenants John Bennett, Joe Peny, and Isaac Strickland, Officer Keith Jeffries, and Stuart Glasby.
+All but two of the technicians are police officers and assigned to patrol shifts giving the CFD true 24 hour per day, 365 days per year operational capability.
+Members of the team include Lieutenants John Taylor (Commander), John Bennett and Joe Peny as well as Sergeant Meagan Zike.
+Other sworn members of the team include Officers Keith Jeffries, Tiffany Land, and Tanya Stewart.
+Non-sworn members of the team include Stuart Glasby and Autumn Taylor.

 The CFD operates a state of the art digital forensics lab.
-It is equipped with multiple Forensics Recovery of Evidence Devices (FRED) manufactured by Digital Intelligence, FTK software suite, EnCase software suite, Cellebrite Universal Forensics Extraction Device Touch (UFED) with Physical Extractor/Analyzer and related equipment and software such as Lantern, a logical extraction suite for IOS and Android phones.
+It is equipped with multiple Forensics Recovery of Evidence Devices (FRED) manufactured by Digital Intelligence, the latest versions of FTK software suite, EnCase software suite, Cellebrite Universal Forensics Extraction Device Touch (UFED) with Physical Extractor/Analyzer and related equipment and software such as Lantern 4 (a logical extraction suite for IOS and Android phones), Mobile Phone Examiner, and Internet Evidence Finder.

 The CFD's supervisor lieutenant ensures that all services provided by the CFD are legally and forensically sound.
 This level of legal and technical oversight is unique to the CFD.